Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling, Node-based - Image and Video Generation (ComfyUI, OpenArt)/ComfyUI - _Troubleshooting (Applies to all platforms)/ComfyUI Troubleshooting Error when executing.md

 Paste the screenshot into ChatGPT and ask it for help on how to fix ComfyUI not running the workflow because of this error.

-If you had opened to http://127.0.0.1:8000/ which you find from the terminal ([[ComfyUI Debugging - Open Terminal]])
+If you had opened to http://127.0.0.1:8000/ which you find from the terminal ([[ComfyUI - _Best Practice - Open Terminal]])
 ![[Pasted image 20250617030226.png]]

 Then you see it renders without that popup as an error
 ![[Pasted image 20250617030305.png]]

 Although there's no popup error, in actuality, the errors show up on the web app's terminal.
 - How to open the terminal at the web app?
-Same instructions at ([[ComfyUI Debugging - Open Terminal]]) except you click the terminal icon in the web browser rather than the ComfyUI app.
+Same instructions at ([[ComfyUI - _Best Practice - Open Terminal]]) except you click the terminal icon in the web browser rather than the ComfyUI app.
 ![[Pasted image 20250617030516.png]]

 Notice the same errors reading at the top of the terminal.